 - Persistent fatigue

 Over time, chronic abuse of codeine could cause even more severe effects on normal living.
-Because of the depressant effects on the central nervous system, users might develop sleep disorders, like sleep apnea (where breathing repeatedly stops and starts), bowel problems, long-term depression, and heart problems.
+Because of the depressant effects on the central nervous system, people who suffer from a codeine use disorder might develop sleep disorders, like sleep apnea (where breathing repeatedly stops and starts), bowel problems, long-term depression, and heart problems.
 Codeine’s depressant effects on the central nervous system can also lead to low oxygen levels and lower breathing rates, where more physical energy has to be expended in order to get the standard amount of oxygen for the lungs.
 All these symptoms combined could mean that a person who is addicted to codeine is in danger of permanently damaging their vital organs, including the brain.

 With codeine addiction, the problem has to be tackled gradually.
 The first step of the process is medical detox, a period of carefully supervised and assisted withdrawal.
 This may seem intimidating, especially for those who tried to go off codeine on their own and then experienced withdrawal symptoms, but the benefit of doing this with medical attention is that there are doctors and other healthcare professionals at hand to intervene if the process becomes difficult.
 They may do this through the administration of anti-anxiety or anticonvulsant drugs, helping the person weather the more difficult parts of withdrawal without making the episode too unbearable and ensuring that there is no opportunity to relapse to codeine use because of cravings.

 For getting off opioids like codeine, doctors usually provide drugs like methadone and buprenorphine to alleviate withdrawal symptoms.
 These drugs themselves carry the risk of becoming a source of psychological dependence, especially for those who have demonstrated that they have risk factors for substance abuse.
 Under the right conditions, however, such medications can be very helpful.